linushof/BayesIntro24/README.md

-# Introduction to Bayesian Data Analysis
+# Introduction to Bayesian Data Analysis (Summer 23)

 ## **Welcome!**

-This is the accompanying GitHub repository for the course “Introduction to Bayesian Data Analysis” (Summer 24) at the TUM School of Management.
+This is the accompanying GitHub repository for the course “Introduction to Bayesian Data Analysis” at the TUM School of Management.

 ## Schedule